Tim Bee

-Timothy S. Bee is a Republican politician and business owner who served in the Arizona State Senate from 2001 through 2008.
+Timothy S. Bee (born June 20, 1969) is a Republican politician and business owner who served in the Arizona State Senate from 2001 through 2008.
 He was first elected to the Arizona Senate in 2001 and left in 2009 due to term limits.
 In 2008, he was the Republican candidate for Arizona's 8th congressional district seat in the United States House of Representatives.
 He lost to incumbent Democrat Gabby Giffords.
 Arizona Governor Jan Brewer later appointed him to head her Tucson office.